lupyuen/lupyuen.github.io/src/nuttx2.md

 Yep looks correct!
 But we'll subtract 1 from Register A0 because NuttX expects Hart ID to start with 0.

+We'll see this implementation in our modified NuttX Boot Code.
+(Next section)

 _The Linux Boot Code looks confusing.
 What are CSR_IE and CSR_IP?_

 ```text